 So which business would you rather be in?
 One that makes money while you do other things?
 Or one that only profits when you’re present?

 This is the problem with advice telling musicians that since people aren’t buying recorded music as much, they should just be in the hands-on business of playing concerts.
 You can see the flaw in that plan.
 As a musician, you must not buy into that “only earn by performing” belief because it limits your income!

 What other ways can your music be a “while you sleep” income-earner?

 - write songs for others to perform

 - create commercial-use music for businesses

 - paid-area access to your web-archive with all your music, even works-in-progress

 - make it easy for fans to donate

 - create a recognizable brand once, then license the name or model to others (like “Chicken Soup for the Soul”)

-- creating music-education programs used by many schools
+- create music-education programs for schools

 - release your unmixed tracks for fans to remix, letting them sell the remixes on a 50/50 split